The VCE VM is an applied learning pathway for Year 11 and Year 12. This is not the default

 The three award levels provide flexible entry and exit points for a range of student abilities and interests and offer a clear progression for the development of knowledge, skills and attributes.

-VET Programs allow students to simultaneously complete their VCE or VCAL and obtain a nationally recognised TAFE qualification.
-Some of these qualifications incorporate Structured Work Placements involving on the job instruction.
-Sale College offers a wide range of VET in the VCE and VCAL programs.
+VET Programs allow students to simultaneously complete their school certificate and obtain a TAFE qualification.
+Many of the programs incorporate structured Work Placements involving on the job instruction.
+Sale College offers a wide range of VET in the senior years programs

 Students have the opportunity to extend their VCE program by studying a University subject in Year 12.
 This is an exciting and challenging option for very capable and motivated students.
 Further information is available from the Careers Advisors.

 Work experience is available to all students in years 10, 11 and 12 depending on their interests and subject load.
 Work Experience Placements provide many students with a link between school and their future in the workplace.

 Students can complete training in a variety of part-time apprenticeships and traineeships as part of their school program.
 The work component may be completed outside school hours or sometimes will take as much as two days a week.
 SBA’s cannot be selected but need to be negotiated with employers.